w3f/research/polkadot/keys/1-accounts.md

 In Edwards curve of with cofactor 4, [Mike Hamburg's Decaf point compression](https://www.shiftleft.org/papers/decaf/) only permits serialising and deserialising points on the subgroup of order $l$, which provides a perfect solution.
 [Ristretto](https://ristretto.group) pushes this point compression to cofactor 8, making it applicable to the Ed25519 curve.
 Implementations exist in both [Rust](https://doc.dalek.rs/curve25519_dalek/ristretto/index.html) and [C](https://github.com/Ristretto/libristretto255).
 If required in another language, the compression and decompression functions are reasonable to implement using an existing field implementation, and fairly easy to audit.

 In the author's words, "Rather than bit-twiddling, point mangling, or otherwise kludged-in ad-hoc fixes, Ristretto is a thin layer that provides protocol implementors with the correct abstraction: a prime-order group."

+### Additional signature types

+We could support multiple signature schemes for accounts, preferably with each account supporting only one single signature scheme, and possessing only one public key.
+There are at least three or four additional signature types worth considering:

+We could support Ed25519 itself so as to improve support for HSMs, etc.  It's security is no different from Ristretto Schnorr signatures for normal use cases.
+We've provided a secure HDKD solution, but users might encounter problems from any existing tools that provide HDKD solutions.

+At least initially, we have allocated dots to secp256k1 keys compatible with ECDSA signatures on Ethereum.
+We could use Schnorr / EdDSA signatures with these same keys instead.
+We could however restrict these keys to doing only outgoing transfers, with the hope that they disappear completely without the first six months.
+We might alternatively keep secp256k1 key support long term in the hopes that either the secp vs secq duality proves useful, or that parties with legacy infrastructure like exchanges benefit.

+We might develop a delinearized variant of the proof-of-possesion based mBCJ signatures from pages 21 and 22 of https://eprint.iacr.org/2018/417.pdf which provide two-round trip multi-signatures.
+All current Schnorr multi-signature schemes require three round trips.
+See https://github.com/w3f/schnorrkel/issues/15  I'd expect such a delinearized variant of mBCJ to use Ristretto keys too, but the signature scheme differs.

+We could support BLS12-381 signatures to provide true signature aggregation.
+We could even integrate these with how session keys appear on-chain, but we've currently no argument for doing this.

 ---